Topic category: User side tutorials

 To use the animation procedure, you will need to specify the entity element that the animation will play for.

 The condition is a bit more tricky, but it can be more reliable.
+(2023.1 side note: procedures are a lot more reliable than they were before on forge)

 You will need to return the name of the animation in a condition.
 The condition's animations will always take priority over animation procedures, and will override any currently playing animations that were triggered through them.